Why you should outsource your customer service

 Outsourcing started as a modest way to reduce costs.
 Lower labor rates in places like India and the Philippines, along with technology advancements, created opportunities to drive efficiencies in large organizations while tapping into a new talent source.
 Today, it's a whole new ball game.
 The global call center industry is worth almost $100 billion and is growing at 8% per year; by 2025, it's projected to be worth more than $130 billion, according to Adroit Market Research.

 The industry has changed a lot since its inception.
+Global outsourcing destinations like China, India and Ireland are now seen as centers for innovation.
 The most obvious shifts are technological: It's gone from mainly phone-based, to an omnichannel experience across email, chat, social and various other channels.
 There have also been interesting geographic changes.
 Thanks to their educated workforces and technology capabilities, places like Ireland, Romania and Bulgaria have stepped up and become top-tier outsourcing destinations, along with a variety of onshore and nearshore locations.

 Discover some of the top outsourcing destinations for consideration and the factors to keep in mind as you make your decision.